-Plan to visit Portland hungry, and stroll the downtown area where food carts line entire city blocks.
-Making everything from dumplings to waffles, you could eat all day … and we did.
+Time your walk so you arrive in the Downtown District hungry.
+As you stroll, you’ll find areas where food carts line entire city blocks.
+Making everything from dumplings to waffles, you could eat all day … and we did!

 READ MORE ⇒ Hotel Chains Where Pets Stay Free

 South of Waterfront Park you’ll find a few riverside cafés and Poet’s Beach.
 This quiet space celebrates the school childrens’ thoughts about the river, which have been carved into the rocks.